 The little apple baskets I use in our apple pie sensory bin served as a perfect receptacle for the matched pairs of letters.
 Small cups or jars would also work well.

-This is a great bin to provide a low-key way for students to practice their upper- and lower-case letter identification and it also provides opportunities for cooperative play.
+This is a great bin to provide a low-key way for students to practice their uppercase and lowercase letter identification and it also provides opportunities for cooperative play!